JasonLocklin/Dissertation/VWM/Results.md

 negative values indicate faster invalid trials).

-TODO: Figure [fig:COVAT] goes about here.
-Caption: Figure depicts left CES of each of the 5 patients that were able to perform the COVAT.
+![Figure depicts left CES of each of the 5 patients that were able to perform the COVAT.
 Larger values indicate difficulty re-orienting leftward after a rightward attentional cue.
-Dark and lighter horizontal bands are overlaid that indicate 1 and 2 standard deviations around the mean normative performance of the older controls.
+Dark and lighter horizontal bands are overlaid that indicate 1 and 2 standard deviations around the mean normative performance of the older controls.](fig.COVAT.pdf.png)

 ### Comparing Visual Working Memory and Covert Orienting